 HVACTA: Universal 608 Certification Exam Time

-Passing Core, Type I, Type II, and Type III is a must, thus, the hard work becomes justified.
-Just in case you are not familiar with the Certification, here’s what the EPA Universal 608 covers:
+Passing Core, Type I, Type II, and Type III is a must; thus, the hard work becomes justified.
+Just in case you are not familiar with the Certification, here’s the scoop surrounding the EPA Universal 608 Certification:

 Requirement: It is mandated by the U.S. Environmental Protection Agency (EPA) under Section 608 of the Clean Air Act for anyone handling refrigerants.